ambarishg/itops/itops/docs/STEPS.md

 For every Run , there will be N Clusters

-Run Name
+* Run Name
-Category Name
+* Category Name
-Input File
+* Input File
-Insights File
+* Insights File
-Number of Clusters
+* Number of Clusters
-Cluster Name
+* Cluster Name
-Parent Cluster Name
+* Parent Cluster Name HAS A VALUE

 ===========================================================